Skip to content

 • Some assignments will require introduction and guidance before students may begin their work.
 Others will allow students to begin immediately, especially if guidance/instruction was provided during a previous class.

 • Most assignments require students to log into one or more services with their PGCPS usernames and passwords.
 If students are using the classroom computers, they should not log into Chrome.
-Student credentials will work as expected without logging into the Chrome browser.

 9. Students may at any time ask for assistance, provided the teacher is not already providing assistance to another student.

-• WIth the exception of assessments, students are actively encouraged to help each other.
+• With the exception of assessments, students are actively encouraged to help each other.
 This is seen as a way for the helping students to reinforce their knowledge and skills.

 • Helping vs. Cheating